Surimi91/IGR205/README.md

   # Creating and moving the maze

-  Now we operate through ipynb notebooks
+  Now we operate through ipynb notebooks\
+  - exampleNotebook is used as a pre-executed notebook to see each step clearly
+  - Then main.ipynb contains several example that be executed to see results
+Note: Those notebooks are focused on the process of creating coherent frames, thus do not return complete gif.
+That's why you can find some example of our results down here: